Intent-Based Architecture

 Composable: Chain intents enabling complex strategies

-Intents are flexible way to express desires.
+Intents are a flexible way to express desires.

 Solver Mechanism